wiseman-timelord/NConvert-Batch/README.md

 - **Deletion Option**: Offers the option to delete original files.
 - **Persistent Settings**: Remembers format from/to and target folder.
 - **Error Handling**: Displays errors for any files that fail to convert.
+- **Bleep On Complete**: Incase for some reasoning it is going to take a while.

 ### Preview:
 - The Video Demonstration on YouTube (for v1.00-Final)...